AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 1. Acesse a tela **Ambientes** a partir da página **Visão geral**.

-1. Clique em **Configurações do domínio** no painel de navegação esquerdo.
+1. Clique em **Configurações do domínio** no menu do lado esquerdo.

 1. Clique no ícone de **Status** do nome do domínio.